gigalixir/gigalixir-cli/docs/source/main.rst

     git push production master

 You'll probably also want to check all your environment variables and make sure they are set probably for production and staging.
 Also, generally speaking, it's best to use :bash:`prod.exs` for both production and staging and let environment variables be the only thing that varies between the two environments.
 This way staging is as close a simulation of production as possible.
-If you need to convert any configs into environment variables use :elixir:`"${MYVAR}"`.
+If you need to convert any configs into environment variables, use :elixir:`"${MYVAR}"`.

 How to Set Up Continuous Integration (CI/CD)?
 =============================================